-Some of the more interesting judicial review developments at the State level in NSW concern:
+I propose to discuss in this paper some of the more interesting judicial review developments at the State level in NSW concerning the following areas:

-- 1 Extending the Merits Jurisdiction of the NSW ADT; - 2 The many challenges to the decisions of the new Motor Accidents Authority of NSW (MAA) and the new Workers Compensation Commission of NSW (as one door closes - personal injury litigation - another opens - judicial review); - 3 Reasons for Executive Decisions; - 4 Re-visiting or Re-Opening Government Decisions; - 5 Life after SAAP the rise of procedural ultra vires? - 6 When to Argue, Intervene or Appear as Amicus for a Government Defendant or Respondent; and - 7 State Privative Clauses.
+- 1 The NSW Administrative Decisions Tribunal, on extending merits jurisdiction on appeals; the power to determine constitutional issues, and the FOI "override discretion"; - 2 The many challenges to the decisions of the new Motor Accidents Authority of NSW (MAA) and the new Workers Compensation Commission of NSW (as one door closes - personal injury litigation - another opens - judicial review); - 3 Testing the limits of the powers of NSW law enforcement agencies; - 4 Reasons for executive decisions; - 5 Re-visiting or re-opening government decisions; - 6 Life after SAAP the rise of procedural ultra vires? - 7 When to argue, intervene or appear as amicus for a government defendant or respondent; and, - 8 State privative clauses.